ehettervik/es-theme-pixel-metadata/readme.txt

-Theme 'pixel' Meta-data Edition v1.12 - 01-05-2017 by Rookervik
+Theme 'pixel' v1.4 - 11/05/2017 by Rookervik

 Thanks to muriani for the super-sexy Sega CD logo!
 Thanks to Omnija for helping me fix some code errors.
+Thanks to Nismo for video support.

 Updates:
-- September 1st, 2016: Added TI-99/4A.
-- August 22nd, 2016: Added TRS-80.
-- May 29th, 2016: Added AGS, Steam, and Desktop systems.
-- April  3rd, 2016: Added support for Pipplware.
+- 11/05/2017: All xmls cleaned up, repositioning of elements, color tweaks and selector graphic.
+- 10/29/2017: Updated Carousel and added Video code from Nismo.
-- September 1st, 2016: Added TI-99/4A.
+- 10/26/2017: Added First Implementation of Collections.
-- October 25th, 2016: Added European/Japanese Super Nintendo.
+- 02/-6/2017: Added PC-FX.
+- 02/04/2017: Updated Atari 2600 logo.
+Added Mega-CD and Megadrive 32x.
+Moved European systems into their own folders.
+- 01/01/2017: Massive Logo overhaul.
+Changed License.
+Added Mac Plus/SE.
+- 11/09/2016: Added Stratagus, SuperGrafx, Oric, Channel F, Mega-CD, and BBC Micro.
-- October 26th, 2016: Added SNK MVS and PC Engine CD-ROM.
+- 10/26/2016: Added SNK MVS and PC Engine CD-ROM.
 Renamed pcecd to pce-cd and tg16 to tg-16.
-- October 30th, 2016: Set up metadata for this theme.
-Original Pixel theme not affected.
-- November 9th, 2016: Added Stratagus, SuperGrafx, Oric, Channel F, Mega-CD, and BBC Micro.
-- January 3rd, 2016: Added Macintosh Plus/SE, Updated logo graphics, changed license
-- January 5th, 2016: Added Megadrive 32x, snesEU, Mega-CD, PC-FX.
+- 10/25/2016: Added European/Japanese Super Nintendo.
+- 09/01/2016: Added TI-99/4A.
+- 08/22/2016: Added TRS-80.
+- 05/29/2016: Added AGS, Steam, and Desktop systems.
+- 04/03/2016: Added support for Pipplware.

 License
 =======